 And then Sara walked outside to single-handedly face the Dragon King's army.

 I'll try to distract the Dark One's soldiers, Sara thought to herself, as she slammed the door to draw as much attention to herself as possible.

 "Hey!
 Someone's there!" one of the soldiers shouted, drawing the attention of three more soldiers.

-There were four soldiers, that she could see, who instantly noticed the blue haired woman leaving the building.
-They each drew their swords and the ring of steel drew her attention to them and she knew her only way to protect her friends and family was to end this now.
+There were four soldiers that she could see, who instantly noticed the blue haired woman exiting the building.
+They each drew their swords and the ring of steel drew her attention towards them and she knew her only way to protect her friends and family was to end this now.